Codex tools: Log in

 A self-hosted WordPress blog has a number of advantages over freely hosted blogs.
 With a self-hosted WordPress blog, you have complete control over your code, so you can implement any theme, modify it entirely, or create your own.
 You can add any plugin you want, and then hack the code.
 The application's code is completely open, allowing you total access to modify, tweak, or explore what you want.

-WordPress also has a large community of enthusiastic bloggers who help each other in forums, create and share themes and plugins, and help move the software forward with new features and better design.
+WordPress has a large community of enthusiastic bloggers who help each other in forums, create and share themes and plugins, and help move the software forward with new features and better design.
 With such freedom, what you can do with a WordPress blog can be a bit overwhelming.
 The WordPress Codex (the wiki manual for WordPress) has hundreds of pages and can be daunting in scope.

 The intent of this WordPress Quick Start Guide is to get you up and running with WordPress and give you a brief overview of the most important concepts and techniques.
 It covers the most common setup tasks you need to technically launch, configure, and manage your blog.
 It then lays down some concepts for more advanced theme modification.

-Filezilla is a simple program.
+FileZilla is a simple program.
 All it requires is your web address, username, and password to connect to your web host.
 When you connect, the remote host's files appear in the right column, while your local files appear in the left column.
 You transfer files or folder from your local host to the remote host by dragging the files to the remote host column.
 After you enter your FTP details once, use drop-down arrow next to the Quick Connect button to connect immediately.

 More Information:

-You need a web host that has PHP and MySQL.
+You need a web host that has PHP and MySQL/MariaDB.
 To make the installation of WordPress as simple as possible, make sure your web host has cPanel (or something similar).
 In my experience, BlueHost probably has the best support of any web host, and it has the easiest auto-installer: Simple Scripts.
 After you sign up with a web host, navigate to the cPanel (or the equivalent) and look for Simple Scripts, Fantastico, or some other auto-installer for WordPress.
-If there isn't an auto-installer, you have to install WordPress manually following the "famous 5 minute install" instructions, which are fairly simple.
+If there isn't an auto-installer, you have to install WordPress manually following the "famous 5 minute installation" instructions, which are fairly simple.
 See the resources below for instructions on the different installation methods.

 To install WordPress on a Web host: